 Iowa audit law specifically indicates that “results of an audit conducted shall not change the results, or invalidate the certification, of an election.”

 Oversight & Conduct

-The precinct-level election officials seal the ballots in an envelope and deliver them to the state election commissioner (Secretary of State), who must preserve them for six (6) months after the election.
-Ballots from elections for federal offices shall be preserved for twenty-two (22) months.
+The precinct-level election officials seal the ballots in an envelope and deliver them to the state election commissioner (secretary of state), who must preserve them for six months after the election.
+Ballots from elections for federal offices shall be preserved for 22 months.
 For all voting equipment, the following security measures are required: serial number, inventory, custody and memory card log.
-For more information see, Iowa Code § 50.12. and Iowa Admin.
+For more information see Iowa Code § 50.12 and Iowa Admin.
 Code 721-22.51.

 Additional Targeted Samples

 The statute does not provide for targeted samples as part of the audit.
 However, an administrative recount may be conducted when the commissioner suspects that voting equipment used in the election malfunctioned or that programming errors may have affected the outcome of the election, or if the precinct election officials report counting errors to the commissioner after the conclusion of the canvass of votes in the precinct.
 See, Iowa Code Title 2 Section 50.50.